MananManan/ACTInventoryTerminalClient/README.md

 ### Mac

-Do `brew install python3` to get Homebrew package manager
+Do `brew install python3` to get Python 3 and pip

 Do `brew install unixodbc` to get Unix database drivers